Quick Facts: Laser Tattoo Removal

 A skilled tattoo artist will place their tattoo pigments into the deep layers of the skin so that the skin art is permanent.
 Modern Q-switched lasers deliver high powered laser energy which is only absorbed by the pigment itself and not by the surrounding skin.
 Because the energy is delivered in very quick bursts (nanosecond long pulses) the pigment is shattered.
 This results in an immediate fading of the tattoo.
 Over the next 6 weeks the body's own immune system further degrades the shattered pigments resulting in more fading.

-All potential laser tattoo removal patients in Melbourne are first consulted by one of our two principle Cosmetic Specialists.
-They are experts in the use of cosmetic lasers and specialise in safely fading tattoos of all colours for all skin types.
+All potential laser tattoo removal patients in Melbourne are first consulted by one of our two principle Cosmetic Doctors.
+They have nearly 20 years of experience in the use of cosmetic lasers to safely fade tattoos of all colours for all skin types.
 Safely fading tatoos whilst minimising side effects requires our Doctors to carefully customise the patient treatment plan for teach patient.
 In our experience, this individualised approach reduces the number of required sessions - minimising the total cost.

 Laser tattoo removal is not completely risk free.
 Redness and tenderness persist for several days after the procedure.
 Blistering of the skin is a rare, though temporary, complication of the treatment.
 It is much more likely with larger tattoos or coloured tattoos.
 Sometimes patients can experience an allergic reaction to the ink used for their original tattoo.
 When the laser shatters the tattoo ink the body can suffer an allergic reaction to the newly liberated inks.
 Burns are a rare complication.